Who Is This Credit Card Best For?

 Building or rebuilding credit can take time, and parting with a few hundred dollars for a deposit on a secured credit card without knowing when you’re going to get it back can be stressful.
 The Milestone credit card doesn’t require a security deposit to get approved, and you can get approved with bad, limited, or no credit.

-That said, your annual fee could be as high as $99 after the first year, based on your credit profile.
+That said, your annual fee could be $35, and $35 thereafter or $75, and $99 thereafter, depending on your credit profile.

 No security deposit required